 First, SCP worked with RCRC and other CCAs to get lawmakers to sign on to a letter to the CPUC calling for regulatory oversight of PG&E's "fast trip" system, which shuts off power on circuits when a fault is detected.
 See the attached letter.
+Shortly after submitting the letter, PG&E responded, defending the fast trip program arguing it does not need oversight.
+The CPUC has not yet responded.

 Second, CalCCA is exploring a number of potential bills for the next session, and SCP staff are interested in engaging on the solutions to California's power reliability crisis.
-Just one example of the problem: procurement orders from the CPUC are often issued just 2 or 3 years before critical resources are needed, while it can take 3 to 5 years just to get permission to start building a new reliability resource.
-The timing mismatch is a serious problem, and having better planning information about where new resources will likely be approved could help resolve things.
+Just one example of the problem: procurement orders from the CPUC are often issued just 2 or 3 years before critical resources are needed, while it can take 3 to 5 years just to get permission to start building a new reliability resource when transmission or distribution upgrades are needed.
+The timing mismatch is a serious problem and having better planning information about where new resources will likely be approved could help resolve things.